suvrotica/SuvroTuitionBlog/src/lib/posts/NegExponent.md

 This sounds depressing, but it's actually your brain being efficient!
 It's clearing out neural pathways it assumes are unimportant.
 It's also why those fancy language-learning apps have you review words at specific, ever-increasing intervals.
 They are deliberately fighting the forgetting curve, pushing that fact back to the top just as it’s about to fade away.

+Of course.
+Here is a paragraph about radiocarbon dating, written in the style of the post, that you can slot in.

+**The Ghostly Clock in Every Fossil 🦴**

+Perhaps the most profound use of this predictable decay is in peering back through the mists of time.
+This is the magic behind **Radiocarbon Dating**, the archaeologist's greatest ally.
+Every living thing, from the mightiest redwood to you and me, constantly absorbs a tiny amount of radioactive Carbon-14 from the atmosphere.
+As long as an organism is alive, its level of Carbon-14 remains stable and in equilibrium with the environment.
+But the moment it dies—the moment a tree is felled for a Viking longship or a mammoth takes its last breath—that intake stops.
+Instantly, the clock starts ticking.
+The Carbon-14 within the remains begins to decay with its famously long half-life of 5,730 years.
+By measuring the faint radioactive echo left in a piece of ancient bone or wood, scientists can calculate precisely how many half-lives have passed, revealing its age.
+It’s a message from the deep past, written in the universal language of exponential decay.

 So there you have it.
 From a cooling cup of coffee to the radiation that saves lives, from the pill you took this morning to the very thoughts you're trying to hold on to.
 This gentle, predictable fade-out is one of the fundamental rhythms of the universe.
 It’s the art of things ending not with a bang, but with a beautiful, mathematical whisper.